Ali Kelley

 Partner, Boston

-Ali has served a wide range of nonprofit clients with strategic planning, including City Year, Last Mile Health, HealthySteps, and Project ECHO.
+Ali has advised a wide range of nonprofit clients on strategic planning, including City Year, Last Mile Health, HealthySteps, and Project ECHO.
 She has worked especially closely with Youth Villages, a national leader in child welfare, mental and behavioral health, and violence prevention.
-Over more than a decade, Ali has supported Youth Villages with strategic plans on topics including growth, innovation, licensing, measurement, sustainability, and operations.
+Over more than a decade, Ali has supported Youth Villages on strategic initiatives related to growth, innovation, licensing, measurement, sustainability, and operations.

-Ali also advises donors and impact investors.
-She has worked for philanthropists including Blue Meridian Partners, Co-Impact, and The Steven & Alexandra Cohen Foundation.
-She helped lead the Bridgspan team that supported TPG Capital in launching The Rise Fund.
-In this capacity, Bridgespan developed and applied a methodology for rigorously analyzing the potential impact of portfolio investments.
+In addition to her work with nonprofit clients, Ali also advises philanthropists and impact investors.
+She has worked for funders including Blue Meridian Partners, Co-Impact, and The Steven & Alexandra Cohen Foundation.
+She also managed the Bridgspan team that supported TPG Capital in launching The Rise Fund, helping develop and apply a methodology for rigorously analyzing the potential impact of portfolio investments.

-Previously, Ali worked at Cambridge Associates where she evaluated investment opportunities for foundations, universities, and families.
-Ali has an MBA from the Stanford Graduate School of Business and a Master’s in Education from the Harvard Graduate School of Education.
-She earned her undergraduate degree from Dartmouth College.
-Ali serves on the advisory board of the Lwala Community Alliance, a community health program in Kenya.
-Most weekends Ali, along with her husband and two children, can be found outdoors, hiking, skiing, or shellfishing.
+Prior to joining Bridgespan, Ali worked at Cambridge Associates, where she evaluated investment opportunities for foundations, universities, and families.
+She holds an MBA from the Stanford Graduate School of Business, a Master’s in Education from the Harvard Graduate School of Education, and a bachelor’s degree from Dartmouth College.
+Ali serves on the General Board of the YMCA of Greater Boston and the Advisory Board of the Lwala Community Alliance in Kenya.
+On weekends, Ali can be found outdoors, hiking, skiing, or shellfishing with her husband and two children.

 Most Recent Publications: